avaneev/prvhash/README.md

 if a precisely-crafted message is created.
 Various other very rare combinations of entropy input may also produce a stalled state.

-To avoid stalled state, only the lower part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function.
+To avoid stalled state, only the higher part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function.
 However, this has a hashing speed impact, so `PRVHASH64` and `PRVHASH64_64M` should not be used at all, or not used without a seed, in